Azure/PSDocs.Azure/templates/storage/v1/README.md

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

-Optional.
 The number of days to retain deleted shares.
 When set to 0, soft delete is disabled.

 - Default value: `0`